Solomon Adeniyi Babalola: Career

 On graduation in 1949 with a Certificate in Theology from the Nigerian Baptist Theological Seminary, Babalola was appointed pastor of the First Baptist Churches of two adjoining Nigerian towns, Masifa and Ishoko.
 During his pastorate in these two churches in the Zion Baptist Association, Babalola met his future wife during activities of the association.
 Victoria Titiloye Alao was the leader of various Women's organizations in her churches - growing up in Ara and teaching in Olla, and she was Young People's Leader for the Zion Baptist Association.

-Babalola pastored the Dunkwa Baptist Church, now the First Baptist Church, Dunkwa-on-Offin.
-Babalola was also a Travelling Pastor across the region.
-Mrs. Babalola leveraged the vast experience of her youthful activities within the Nigerian Women's Missionary Union to organize similar programs across the assigned missionary territory.
+Babalola pastored the Dunkwa Baptist Church, now the First Baptist Church, Dunkwa-on-Offin and was also a Travelling Pastor across the region.
+Mrs. Babalola used her vast experience of her youthful activities within the Nigerian Women's Missionary Union to organize similar programs across the assigned missionary territory.
 On departure from Ghana in 1955, the Babalola family had increased by their first two sons.

 On return to Nigeria, Babalola was assigned as Travelling Pastor of the Niger Division which included the Nupe-speaking and Bwari-speaking territories of Nigeria.
 He was also pastor of the First Baptist Church, Bida, while Mrs. Babalola was appointed to serve as Headmistress to revive the long-dormant Baptist Day School.

-At the end of this assignment, Pastor Babalola was awarded a scholarship from the American Baptist Mission Nigeria to attend Oyo Baptist Boys High School at Olivet Heights (later renamed Olivet Baptist High School) where in 1961 he passed the West African School Certificate Examinations that would enable him to qualify for a bachelor's degree program.
+At the end of this assignment, Pastor Babalola was awarded a scholarship from the American Baptist Mission Nigeria to attend Oyo Baptist Boys High School at Olivet Heights (later renamed Olivet Baptist High School) where in 1961 he passed the West African School Certificate Examinations that would enable him to qualify for admission to a bachelor's degree program.

 While at Olivet Heights, Oyo, Babalola pastored the Baptist Church at the Fashola Farm Settlement and later Emmanuel Baptist Church, Oyo.
-Upon completing his education at Olivet Heights, he pastored Oke-Ado Baptist Church, Ibadan from January to August 1962, where he was admitted for the seminary Bachelor's degree program.
+Upon completing his education at Olivet Heights, he briefly pastored Oke-Ado Baptist Church, Ibadan (January to August 1962), from where he was admitted for the seminary Bachelor's degree program at the Nigerian Baptist Theological Seminary, Ogbomoso, Nigeria.
+Pastor Babalola returned to the seminary for another three years and earned the Bachelor of Theology degree in 1965.
+He pastored Laka Baptist Church from 1962 to 1965 while a B.Th. student at the seminary.

-Pastor Babalola returned to the seminary for another three years and earned the Bachelor of Theology in 1965.
-While with her husband in Ogbomosho, Mrs. Babalola trained at the seminary for the three-year Certificate in Religious Education (CRE) in 1965 and won the Top Student Award in her combined class of C. Th. and CRE students.
-(At the time of her graduation from seminary, the Nigerian Baptist Convention had not begun recognizing women as pastors (see Ordination of women) or ordained ministers, but by the late 1990s, Mrs. Babalola was designated as Rev. Mrs. Victoria Titiloye Babalola, although she was actually consecrated into ministry in 1965).
+While with her husband in Ogbomosho, Mrs. Babalola trained at the seminary for the three-year Certificate in Religious Education (CRE) in 1965 and she won the Top Student Award in her combined class of C.Th. and C.R.E. students.
+(At the time of her graduation from seminary, the Nigerian Baptist Convention had not begun recognizing women as pastors (see Ordination of women) or ordained ministers, but by the late 1990s, Mrs. Babalola was designated as Rev. Mrs. Victoria Titiloye Babalola, although she was actually consecrated into ministry at her graduation in 1965).

-Babalola pastored Laka Baptist Church from 1962 to 1965 while a B.Th. student at the seminary.